chungquantin/remitano-project/README.md

 https://remi.group/project-blockchain-submission

 ### Required Features:
+The implementation steps are covered in the below section

-- [ ] Create a new token on Solana testnet, for example, MOVE token.
+- [x] Create a new token on Solana testnet, for example, MOVE token.
 - [ ] Create a smart contract to swap SOL to MOVE token, for each SOL swapped we will receive 10 MOVE (the price is a constant).
 - [ ] Create a UI to swap or create a script to execute to send swap transaction to Solana testnet